From spring cherry blossom to winter skiing, there's no bad time to visit Japan. atthle/Shutterstock

-Whether you’re looking to dive into the crowded streets of downtown Tokyo or find zen-like peace amongst tree-cloaked mountains, there’s a season that’s right for you in Japan.
+Whether you’re looking to dive into the crowded streets of downtown Tokyo or find zen-like peace amongst tree-cloaked mountains in rural Hokkaidō, there’s a season that’s just right for you in Japan.
+Here’s our guide to choosing the perfect time to visit Japan.

 April and May is the time for cherry blossoms and art

 The cherry blossom season from April to May is the peak travel period in Japan.
-Locals and tourists flock to parks, gardens, tree-lined brooks and castle moats to partake in hanami, the annual ritual of observing the spring blossom.
-Picnicking under a canopy of cherry blossoms is a top bucket-list experience, and popular seasonal foods range from cherry blossom-flavored desserts and pastries to burger buns and noodles infused with earthy cherry notes.
+Locals and tourists flock to parks, gardens, tree-lined brooks and castle moats to partake in hanami, the annual ritual of observing the spring blossom – a tradition in Japan since the 8th century CE.

-This is a popular time to visit Japan with good reason, but you should also weigh up the undeniable beauty with the drawback of the vast crowds and the increased prices.
+Picnicking under a canopy of cherry blossoms is a top bucket-list experience, and popular seasonal foods range from cherry blossom-flavored desserts and pastries to burger buns and noodles infused with cherry.
+This is a popular time to visit Japan, but you should weigh up the undeniable beauty against the drawbacks of the vast crowds and increased prices.

 As the last petals fall, there is little reprieve for crowd-weary travelers.
 Golden Week arrives in early May, with warm and sunny weather and a string of national holidays.
 Hotel and flight prices soar as the crowds surge into Japan's cities, and public transport, city streets, shrines, temples, museums and other tourist attractions are crammed with sightseers.

-In the cities, it’s the season for exploring by bike, on parkland strolls or sitting out in rooftop beer gardens – the Omohara Forest on the 6th floor of Omotesando’s Tokyu Plaza mall is a recommended spot for a tipple.
+In mountainous areas, hiking, mountain biking, kayaking, rafting and camping are popular activities, though high-altitude trails may not open until July.
+In the cities, it’s the season for exploring by bike, taking parkland strolls, and sitting out in rooftop beer gardens – the Omohara Forest on the 6th floor of Omotesando’s Tokyu Plaza mall is a recommended spot for a tipple.

-Tokyo’s spring sumo tournament also takes place in May, as well as the explosion of culture that is the Roppongi Art Night.
+If you're in the mood for more cultural offerings, Tokyo’s spring sumo tournament also takes place in May, as well as the explosion of culture that is the Roppongi Art Night.

 June and July are great for alpine hikes and Tokyo fireworks